backplane/conex/haskellenv/README.md

 > Cabal is a system for building and packaging Haskell libraries and programs.
 It defines a common interface for package authors and distributors to easily build their applications in a portable way.
 Cabal is part of a larger infrastructure for distributing, organizing, and cataloging Haskell libraries and programs.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/haskellenv).

 ## Usage

 This container image is meant to be run interactively or as a build stage in a multi-stage build.